tosin2013/quarkus-holidays-ai/docs/03-working-with-agents-and-tools.md

 Each action specifies a tool (method name) and its corresponding input parameters.

-Tools are emthods the agent can invoke.
+Tools are methods the agent can invoke.

 ## Add a Mailer